haxtheweb/edtechjoker/draft-outline.md

 ## Thurs Code
 - review of things there, feedback, keep building

+## Week 15
+## Tues:
+- Review feedback / questions / status with your groups
+- Come up with a list of questions / code examples that you need to move forward (collectively).
+- Hit me up in the issue queue with these once I say and I'll review
+- Keep working

 ## Week 14 – 16: Final Projects
 - Final projects laid out.
 Scope / requirements of each project will vary.
 Students will pick from one of a variety of options
 - [See Project 3 Requirements document](https://github.com/elmsln/edtechjoker/blob/master/sp-23/projects/project-3.md)